nyggus/makepackage/README.md

 The idea behind `makepackage` is to offer a tool that creates a working simplistic package that one can extend and develop.
 And indeed, you will find in it tests that pass (both `pytest` and `doctest`); you can install the package in the editable mode, and after that you will be able to import it.
 So, the resulting package is just fine, and you can immediately move to development.

-> `makepackage` offers one many possible structures, and it assumes you will use `pytest` for testing.
+> `makepackage` offers one of many possible structures, and it assumes you will use `pytest` for testing.
 If you want to use other solutions,  you should either create a package manually or use another tool.

 ## Using `makepackage`

 > The [tests](tests/) folder contains six shell scripts.
 Two of them show how to use `makepackage` in Linux, and two others do the same for Windows.
 One of the scripts shows how to create a package that does not need command-line interface while the other with CLI.
 Check out these two files for Linux: [`makepackage` without CLI](tests/run_makepackage_no_CLI.sh) and [`makepackage` with CLI](tests/run_makepackage_with_CLI.sh); and for Windows, these two files: [`makepackage` without CLI](tests/run_makepackage_no_CLI.bat) and [`makepackage` with CLI](tests/run_makepackage_with_CLI.bat).

-It's best to install and use `makepackage` through a virtual environment.
+It's best to install and use `makepackage` in a virtual environment.
 So, for example,

 ```shell
 $ python -m venv venv-makepackage